evanberkowitz/metaq/README.md

-# KNOWN BUGS / COMPLAINTS
+# KNOWN BUGS AND COMPLAINTS

 The business about NODEs and GPUs is more subtle than is ideal.
 But without making METAQ substantially more complicated I don't know how to solve the issue.